KumarVikky/WorkbenchHub/README.md

 # Workbench

-[Workbench](https://salesarena-dev-ed.my.site.com/Workbench/s/) is my latest GitHub project, and it is mainly build on LWC & Apex using Salesforce Rest API's  for querying Salesforce objects records based on various parameters, ability to filter, sort & downloads these records.
-Ability to perform CRUD operations on Salesforce records with multi functionalities, also has ability to retrieve & deploy metadata files across Salesforce different environments using Salesforce SOAP API's.
+[Workbench](https://salesarena-dev-ed.my.site.com/Workbench/s/) is the latest project that I have created on Lightning Experience.
+It is mainly built on LWC & Apex, it can query data & its metadata based on various parameters from an authorized Salesforce Organization using Force.com Rest APIs.
+It also can filter, sort, and download these records.
+Additionally, it can perform CRUD operations on Salesforce records with multiple functionalities.
+Furthermore, it can retrieve & deploy metadata files across different Salesforce environments using Metadata SOAP APIs & Tooling API's.

 Watch Demo:

 https://github.com/KumarVikky/WorkbenchHub/assets/51625926/3d7cabd4-89f3-4069-8b62-f828629aa262

 Release updates:
-- Ability to generate query using SOQL Builder or Manually using Query Editor.
+- It can generate queries using SOQL Builder or manually using Query Editor.
-- Ability to download fetched records as CSV format.
+- It can download fetched records in CSV format.
-- Ability to perform multi-level sort in SOQL Builder.
+- It can perform multi-level sorting in SOQL Builder.
-- Ability to perform multi-level filter in SOQL Builder.
+- It can perform multi-level filters in SOQL Builder.
-- Ability to fetch & display relationship queries.
+- It can fetch & display relationship queries.
-- Ability to add custom condition (AND, OR & both) on multi-level filter.
+- It can add custom conditions (AND, OR & both) on multi-level filters.
-- Ability to fetch records using available list view in Salesforce organization.
+- It can fetch records using available list views in the Salesforce organization.
-- Ability to fetch records using available scopes parameters.
+- It can fetch records using available scope parameters.
-- Ability to create package.xml file dynamically by selecting different meta-data items.
+- It can create a package.xml file dynamically by selecting different metadata items.
-- Ability to retrieve & download metadata based on the package.xml file as a zip file.
+- It can retrieve & download metadata based on the package.xml file as a zip file.
-- Ability to validate & deploy metadata zip files containing package.xml & its content to different authorized Salesforce organization.
+- It can validate & deploy metadata zip files containing package.xml & its content to different authorized Salesforce organizations.
-- Ability to copy response to clipboard.
+- It can copy the response to a clipboard.
-- Ability to perform Insert, Update & Delete operations with user-friendly UI.
+- It can perform Insert, Update & Delete operations with user-friendly UI.
-- Ability to map data column with available fields of selected object.
+- It can map data columns with available fields of the selected object.
-- Ability to edit uploaded csv files data before CRUD operations.
+- It can edit uploaded CSV file data before CRUD operations.
-- Ability to perform advance editing on multiple rows like Replace text, Increment Number, Append text, Override text.
+- It can perform advanced editing on multiple rows like Replace text, Increment Number, Append text, and Override text.
+- It can show all deployment history with status & metadata components.